 - The program emphasizes the link between community development and economic development as a critical factor in improving the quality of life and economic opportunities for all citizens in a community.

-- The program is highly synergistic with UCA's Community Development Institute (CDI) and Strategic Growth Institute (SGI).
-A high portion of MSCED students are recruited through CDI and SGI, and both offer MSCED students additional opportunities for complementary training and actual CED consulting and project experience.
-While the links to CDI and SGI (administered through Academic Outreach) are strong and valuable, MSCED will maintain an identity as a strong academic program in the College of Liberal Arts.
+- The program is highly synergistic with UCA's Community Development Institute (CDI) and The Center for Community and Economic Development (CCED).
+A high portion of MSCED students are recruited through CDI and CCED, and both offer MSCED students additional opportunities for complementary training and actual CED consulting and project experience.
+While the links to CDI and CCED (administered through The Division of Outreach and Community Engagement) are strong and valuable, MSCED will maintain an identity as a strong academic program in the College of Natural Sciences and Mathematics.

 - MSCED contributes to UCA's reputation as a national leader in the field of CED and UCA's community service mission.

-- MSCED, along with CDI and SGI, will encourage cross-dispensary research and publications with faculty members in the College and Liberal Arts and other departments at UCA.
+- MSCED, along with CDI and CCED, will encourage cross-dispensary research and publications with faculty members in the College of Natural Sciences and Mathematics and other departments at UCA.